 Routine and Emergency Communications

 Various communications devices and systems are used for routine and emergency communications.
 For many years HF radio was the only means of long-range communication in Antarctica.
 But nowadays routine communications are usually by satellite phone and email.
-Coverage south of 70°S (most of ANI’s operating area) is limited to the Iridium satellite system which has a polar orbit.
-Beacons are a ‘transmit only’ (no receive), one-way communication device.
-They complement, but do not replace, two-way communications such as Iridium satellite communications or HF radio.
+Coverage south of 70°S (most of ANI’s operating area) is limited to the Iridium satellite system which has global coverage.
+Most beacons are a ‘transmit only’ (no receive), one-way communication device.
+They complement, but do not replace, two-way voice communications such as Iridium satellite communications or HF radio.

-ANI policy is that all land-based expeditions carry two Iridium phones each with its own SIM card and at least two Iridium batteries per phone and a solar charging system.
-We require solo expeditions and ski sailing/kiting expeditions to carry tracking beacons as well.
+ANI policy is that all land-based expeditions carry two Iridium phones each with its own SIM card and at least two iridium batteries per phone and a solar charging system We require solo expeditions and ski sailing/kiting expeditions to carry tracker beacons as well.
 No contact for 48 hours stimulates a rescue response.